knz/programming-in-c/assignments/6_bloom/README.rst

    define a *family* of k hash functions (from 0 to k-1).
    The quality of the Bloom filter you will use in step 3 is dependent on how different the k functions are from each other.
-   *Note: Hash functions will be covered in lecture on Thursday.*
+   *Note: Hash functions and Bloom filters will be covered in lecture on Thursday.*

 ..
 Do we need hash_init() (referred to in hash()) or will hash_alloc initialise the hash functions?

-3. Implement the `dups` program using a Bloom filter based on your array and hash function API from the previous two steps.
+3. Implement a Bloom filter based on your array and hash function API from the previous two steps.
+You may build the Bloom filter directly into `main.c` or create a separate file with its own header API. *Be sure to include any additional files in the Makefile under the bloom_submit.tar.gz target, so they will be included in your tarball.*

+4. Implement the `dups` program to read the input from standard input and detect potential duplicates using your Bloom filter, printing the non-duplicate entries to standard output.

-4. Find good values for the `ks` parameter of your `dups` program and store these, separated by spaces, in a file called `PARAMS`.
+5. Find good values for the `ks` parameter of your `dups` program and store these, separated by spaces, in the file called `PARAMS`.
 Please note that you are free to determine the format of these (and even type) parameters.
-You should however document this if you do so.
+   You should however document this, if you do so.

-5. Iterate on step 2 (hash functions) and 4 to see if you can decrease your false positive rate (number of items your algorithm incorrectly decides are duplicates).
+6. Iterate on step 2 (hash functions) and 5 to see if you can decrease your false positive rate (number of items your algorithm incorrectly decides are duplicates).

-6. (Optionally) Improve your implementation of the array API, taking advantage of your knowledge that there are only two possible values at each position.
+7. (Optionally) Improve your implementation of the array API, taking advantage of your knowledge that there are only two possible values at each position.
 Please note that you should try to assume as little as possible about the machine on which the code is use.
 Hint: https://en.wikipedia.org/wiki/Bit_array

-While you are iterating on step 4, keep a journal of your results and your intermediate implementations to present in your PAV report.
+**Informatics only:** While you are iterating in step 6, keep a journal of your results and your intermediate implementations to present in your PAV report.

 Grading
 =======